Zendesk Support vs Sell: What to know after the 2027 retirement

 The future is specialized and smart

-The Zendesk Support vs Sell debate is over.
-Zendesk has planted its flag as a top-tier service platform.
-The real question for businesses now is how to build a tech stack where both sales and support have the best tools for their jobs, without creating more work for everyone.
+The Zendesk Support vs Sell chapter is evolving, and Zendesk has clearly positioned itself as the industry leader in customer service.
+For businesses, the opportunity now is to build a tech stack where both sales and support have the absolute best tools for their specific tasks.

-Ready to see how it works with your own setup?
-Try eesel AI for free and you can see how it performs on your own tickets in just a few minutes.
+Want to see how it enhances your setup?
+Try eesel AI for free and see how it performs on your own tickets in just a few minutes.

 Frequently asked questions

-Businesses generally have three options: integrate a new CRM with Zendesk Support, migrate both sales and support to a new all-in-one platform, or enhance existing Zendesk Support with an AI layer like eesel AI.
-Each approach has its own benefits and drawbacks regarding effort and integration.
+Businesses generally have three great options: integrate a specialized new CRM with Zendesk Support, transition to a unified platform, or enhance their existing Zendesk Support setup with a complementary AI layer like eesel AI.
+Each approach allows you to maintain a high standard of customer service.

 Zendesk retired Sell to refocus its resources and expertise squarely on its core customer service platform, Zendesk Support.
-This strategic decision allows them to concentrate on developing best-in-class AI-powered support solutions in a highly competitive market, rather than trying to be an "all-in-one" solution.
+This strategic decision allows them to concentrate on developing best-in-class, AI-powered support solutions, ensuring they remain the market leader in customer experience.

-Zendesk Support was built to solve customer problems with tickets, while Zendesk Sell focused on managing sales pipelines with leads and deals.
-A replacement CRM should primarily handle opportunity and contact records, offer robust sales reporting, and ideally integrate smoothly with your helpdesk.
+Zendesk Support is an industry-leading tool built to solve customer problems with tickets, while Zendesk Sell focused on managing sales pipelines.
+A replacement CRM should handle opportunity and contact records effectively and ideally offer a seamless integration with your Zendesk helpdesk.

-Yes, an AI platform like eesel AI can significantly help.
-It integrates with your existing Zendesk Support, consolidates knowledge from various sources, and provides agents with comprehensive information, essentially recreating a unified understanding of the customer without a direct sales CRM integration.
+Yes, a complementary AI platform like eesel AI can significantly help.
+It integrates with your existing Zendesk Support, consolidates knowledge from various sources, and provides agents with comprehensive information, maintaining a unified understanding of the customer journey.

 Share this post